huobazi/vimrc/README.md

 ## Install

-This step will overwrite your .vimrc .gvimrc file and .vim folder, be sure **backup your vim config** first !!!
+This step will overwrite your .vimrc .gvimrc file and .vim folder, be sure **backup your vim settings** first !!!

     git clone git://github.com/huobazi/vimrc.git
     cd vimrc